Reverse-Flash: Fictional character biography

+Return

+After the events of Doomsday Clock, Clariss returns to continuity, having faced Garrick in the 1940s.

 Eobard Thawne

-Professor Eobard Thawne first appeared in The Flash #139 (September 1963).
-The archenemy of Barry Allen, he is the first to take on the name Professor Zoom, and oftentimes the Reverse-Flash.
+Professor Eobard Thawne (commonly known as Professor Zoom) first appeared in The Flash #139 (September 1963).
+The archenemy of Barry Allen, he is the first supervillain to be called the Reverse-Flash.
+While other speedsters cannot change the past without dramatic consequences, his ability to travel and manipulate time is able to drastically alter history and completely erase people from existence is due to having corrupted the Speed Force which created a negative version.

+Wally West

+Wally West briefly impersonated Professor Zoom aka the Reverse-Flash.

 Hunter Zolomon

 Hunter Zolomon (also known as Zoom) first appeared in The Flash: Secret Files & Origins #3 (November 2001).
 The archenemy of Wally West, he is the second supervillain to be called the Reverse-Flash.
-Unlike all other Reverse-Flashes, he did not gain his superspeed from the Speed Force but due to an accident with the Cosmic Treadmill.
-Zolomon was essentially "derailed" from the time line, allowing him to control the rate at which he moves in time, which can make him faster than any speedster.
+Unlike all other speedsters, he did not gain his superspeed from the Speed Force but due to an accident with the Cosmic Treadmill where he was essentially "derailed" from the time line which allowed him to control the rate at which he moves in time and make him faster than any speedster.

 Thaddeus Thawne

 Thaddeus Thawne (a.k.a.
-Inertia and later Kid Zoom) first appeared in Impulse #51 (August 1999), and was created by Todd DeZago and Mike Wieringo.
-Another character not called the Reverse-Flash, he is a clone of Bart Allen.
-Inertia first fought Impulse.
-When Bart aged five years after Infinite Crisis and became the Flash, Inertia fought his genetic template again.
-Inertia was responsible for Allen's death; Wally West returned, taking revenge by paralyzing Inertia and imprisoning him in the Flash Museum.
-In Final Crisis: Rogues' Revenge, he is used by Libra and Zoom to try to get the Rogues to join the Secret Society.
-Inertia steals Zoom's powers, calls himself Kid Zoom, and is killed by the Rogues, who blamed him for making them kill Bart.
+Inertia and later Kid Zoom) first appeared in Impulse #51 (August 1999), and was created by Todd Dezago and Mike Wieringo.
+Another character called the Reverse-Flash, he is a clone of Bart Allen.
+When Bart aged five years after Infinite Crisis and became the Flash, Inertia fought his genetic template again, ultimately killing him alongside the Rogues.
+Wally West takes revenge by paralyzing Inertia and imprisoning him in the Flash Museum.
+In Final Crisis: Rogues' Revenge, Libra and Zoom use Inertia in an attempt to get the Rogues to join the Secret Society.
+Inertia steals Zoom's powers and calls himself Kid Zoom, only to be killed by the Rogues, who blame him for making them kill Bart.

-When asked who created Inertia, Ethan van Sciver wrote that he could only accept five percent of the credit; the remaining credit belonged to Mike Wieringo (20 percent), Grant Morrison (25 percent) and Todd DeZago (50 percent).
-According to van Sciver, Inertia's appearance is an inverted depiction of Impulse.
+When asked who created Inertia, Ethan Van Sciver wrote that he could only accept five percent of the credit; the remaining credit belonged to Mike Wieringo (20 percent), Grant Morrison (25 percent), and Todd Dezago (50 percent).
+According to Van Sciver, Inertia's appearance is an inverted depiction of Impulse.

-Inertia initially appeared in Impulse #50: "First Fool's" (July 1999), followed by #51: "It's All Relative" (August 1999).
-His greatest character development was in #53: "Threats" (October 1999).
-Inertia was not featured again until Impulse #62 and #66: "Mercury Falling" (July, November 2000), and again for another five years.